No booking fees on the app

 Are there direct trains from Maidenhead to London?

-No, you will need to transfer when travelling from Maidenhead to London.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Maidenhead to London.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Is it worth taking a train from Maidenhead to London?